chinmaya-dehury/CEI_platform/README.md

  Features

-1)Auto-discovery of agents via Consul
+(i) Auto-discovery of agents via Consul

-2)Data aggregation and analysis endpoints
+(ii) Data aggregation and analysis endpoints

-3)JSON/CSV export of intelligence logs
+(iii) JSON/CSV export of intelligence logs

+(iv) Health status of all agents available if active shows reachable and if not unreachable

+(v) Shows agents port addresses and locations

 ***Installation & Configuration